Midi12/mistdumper/README.md

 # mistdumper

-A configurable pattern finder for static analysis written in Dart
+A configurable pattern finder for static analysis written in Dart.

+It is meant to retrieve offsets from file on disk without running them.

 This project has been inspired by [hazedumper](https://github.com/frk1/hazedumper-rs) which is a runtime signature finder.